LtAirman/ChargeFieldTopics/README.md

 following Miles Mathis' ideas. http://milesmathis.com/index.html

 This was Cr6's idea.
+Please pardon my interpretations, etc.
-Pardon my interpretations.
-I'm trying to learn.
-Plenty of mistakes to call my own.
+I'm still new at this, plenty of mistakes to call my own.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.